veloce-js/velocejs/packages/server/README.md

 ## How to

-The following example using Typescript
+The following examples using Typescript

 ### createApp(opt?: AppOptions): TemplatedApp
 ### shutdownServer(token: any)